 How to clean and care for your handmade custom knife

-My custom knives are handcrafted with the greatest care, but it is still a tool, and like any tool it has to be properly cared for, regardless of how expertly it has been made.
-Maybe you’ve seen the show Forged in Fire, and watched some of the things they do to knives… all I can say is don’t do that!
+Maybe you’ve seen the reality TV show about making knives, Forged in Fire, and watched some of the things they do to their knives?
+All I can say is don’t do that!
 Don’t use your knife as a prybar, chopper, axe or screwdriver.
 Buy one of those tools instead.
 Knives are not meant for that!

-A bit about our knives
+A bit about my knives

 I use 440c exclusively for my kitchen and cheese knives – well, almost exclusively.
 I’ve made a few exceptions for artistic purposes, but when I do that it will be clearly noted so you always know exactly what you are getting.
 440c is a high-carbon stainless steel, which gives you the best of both worlds: the tough edge holding ability of high-carbon, and the stain resistant qualities of stainless steel which most people prefer in their cutlery.
 This makes 440c an excellent steel for kitchen knives.